FreshDave29/SlotHel/README.md

 ### Development setup

-`DelHel` currently has no external development dependencies aside [Visual Studio](https://visualstudio.microsoft.com/vs/).
+`SlotHel` currently has no external development dependencies aside [Visual Studio](https://visualstudio.microsoft.com/vs/).
 Initial development started using Visual Studio 2019, although later versions should most likely remain compatible.

 To allow for debugging, the project has been configured to launch EuroScope as its debug command.
 Since your installation path of EuroScope will most likely be different, you **must** set an environment variable `EUROSCOPE_ROOT` to the **directory** EuroScope is installed in (**not** the actual `EuroScope.exe` executable), for instance `E:\EuroScope`.
 Note: triggering a breakpoint seems to cause both EuroScope and Visual Studio to freak out, resulting in high resource usage and slugging mouse movements, thus only being of limited usefulnes. **NEVER** debug your EuroScope plugin using a live connection as halting EuroScope apparently messes with the VATSIM data feed under certain circumstances.

-`DelHel` is compiled using Windows SDK Version 10.0 with a platform toolset for Visual Studio 2019 (v142) using the ISO C++17 Standard.
+`SlotHel` is compiled using Windows SDK Version 10.0 with a platform toolset for Visual Studio 2019 (v142) using the ISO C++17 Standard.

 This repository contains all external dependencies used by the project in their respective `include` and `lib` folders: